 With the release of the new 150mm macro photography lens and Christmas right around the corner, we thought this might be a good time to offer some insights for creating the best possible macro images.
 Here’s a quick overview of some methods we recommend.

 1. Choose the Right Focal Length for Macro Photography

 The variety of macro lenses available in today’s market is incredible.
 With the wide range of focal lengths now available with macro capabilities, it can be difficult to decide which one to choose.

 Although shorter zooms are popular, there are 3 distinct limitations with this choice.

 - Zoom lenses tend to be slightly less sharp than prime lenses of comparable quality and sharpness is imperative in macro photography.

 - Longer focal lengths have inherently shallower depth of field, making it easier to isolate a subject with a wider aperture setting.

 - Short focal lengths require working very close to macro subjects.
 This increases the possibility of disturbing live subjects or accidentally bumping something in the scene.
 Increasing the lens-to-subject distance can also allow more room to work with supplemental lighting.

-Because of the reasons above, many photographers are opting for medium-range telephoto macro lenses, like the Irix 150mm Dragonfly.
+Because of the reasons above, many photographers are opting for medium-range telephoto macro lenses, like the Irix 150mm Macro.
 Another advantage is the ability to use the lens for other genres, like street photos and portraits.
 Personal preference has a lot to do with your choice of focal length, of course.

 One of the most important factors in a macro photo is depth of field.